-Children need to be exposed to mom and dad in order to become well rounded individuals.
+Children need to be exposed to mom and dad to become well-rounded individuals.
 Mothers nurture their children while dads are there to add another dimension while their children grow up into adulthood.

-Children from single parent families are more prone to get involved with cigarettes, alcohol and other forms of undesirable behavior because they miss the permanence of a father figure in their lives.
+Children from single-parent families are more prone to get involved with cigarettes, alcohol and other forms of undesirable behaviour because they miss the permanence of a father figure in their lives.
 Most children get to stay with their mothers and often the children simply “run over” their mothers.
 Single parent dads tend to overcompensate for the fact that mom is not around and can tend to let things slide on the discipline front.

 It is clear that children are given the best start in life if they are reared by both mom and dad.
 Parents who rear their children together can operate at optimum levels without having their energy and resources diluted while trying to play the roles of both mom and dad.

 A well-adjusted child needs mom and dad’s love, care and nurturing to be able to enjoy a healthy upbringing.
 If the parents are unable to stay married, it would be in the child’s best interest to put everything else aside and centre their relationship around building a healthy co-parenting relationship where the child receives emotional and physical support, nurturing and necessary discipline that is not based on the parents’ feelings towards one another.